EvertVisser/Silicon---CodeBase/README.md

 These files are the result of the extensive recent pruning and harmonisation of the team's codebase.
 You can now play through an entire game on the "generic + research level 0" background, and I am working, with my coding colleagues of course (i.e. Dao), to improve the user experience ...

+I've uploaded a Windows executable that seems to work on my system ... these things are very "touchy", though, so it may not work on yours.
+Nonetheless, I'd be very interested to see whether it works "out of the box" for anyone else!

-To compile, do the following in Windows Explorer:
+However, to compile the game for yourself, do the following in Windows Explorer:

 1. Put all the .java files in the /src folder.
 This is usually in "C:\Users\\[username]\eclipse-workspace\\[projectname]" for Windows PCs, not so sure about other OSs.
 2. Unzip the resources.zip file into the /src folder (it should create 4 sub-folders: /src/data, /src/images and /src/sounds.
 Yes, that's only 3: /src/images has its own sub-folder: /src/images/cards).